When you give to New College, you are helping to create change in the world.

-Despite an alumni base of fewer than 5,000 students, New College graduates include a Rhodes Scholar, a Fields Medal winner and two Gates Cambridge Scholarship recipients, three of the highest prizes in academe.
+Despite an alumni base of fewer than 7,000 graduates, they include a Rhodes Scholar, a Fields Medal winner and two Gates Cambridge Scholarship recipients, three of the highest prizes in academe.
 Over the last five years alone, New College has produced more than 30 Fulbright scholars, ranking the College among the nation’s Top 10 liberal arts colleges in terms of per-capita Fulbright production.

 Proving that a new college education can take you anywhere, our graduates work for some of the most prominent companies and organizations in the world.
 Distinguished alumni include William Dudley, president and CEO of the New York Federal Reserve Bank, Carol Flint, Emmy-award winning television writer, and NASA scientist and meteorologist Thomas Bell.
 Other alumni work for the French government, Motorola, National Public Radio, The Peace Corps, The Wall Street Journal, PricewaterhouseCoopers, Upjohn and the U.S. Forest Service.
 Novo Collegians are concert pianists, college professors, White House news correspondents and inventors.